codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

     ...
 {% endhighlight %}

-## Caveats on Sharing a docker-compose.yml
+## Caveats on sharing a docker-compose.yml

 Although Codefresh's composition syntax closely follows the syntax used in `docker-compose.yml` files, it is not 100% the same.
 If you are using `docker-compose.yml` locally, you may experience some problems if you try to have Codefresh reference the file (by passing it as an argument to `compose`, e.g. `compose: docker-compose.yml`).

-One subtle difference is that Docker compose will interpolate environment variables that are quoted in single-braces, e.g. `${DATABASE_URL}`, whereas Codefresh interpolates variables that are quoted in double-braces, e.g. `${{DATABASE_URL}}`.
+One subtle difference is that Docker compose will interpolate environment variables that are quoted in single-braces, e.g. `${DATABASE_URL}`, whereas Codefresh interpolates variables that are quoted in double-braces, e.g. {% raw %}`${{DATABASE_URL}}`{% endraw %}.
 So if your `docker-compose.yml` file relies on the parsing of ENV variables, it may not be a good candidate for sharing with Codefresh.

 ## Fields